Breaking Bots: Investigating SQL Injection via AWS Lex Chatbots

 kangwijen

 I found this pattern while building a challenge for ITSEC CTF 2025.
 I wanted players to exploit a realistic cloud-native attack path, not just another web form.
-After reading MorattiSec's write-up on red team persistence through AWS Lex chatbots The crow flies at midnight, I started looking at Lex as a legitimate attack surface rather than an abstraction layer that removes classic web vulnerabilities.
+After reading MorattiSec's write-up on red team persistence through AWS Lex chatbots The crow flies at midnight (opens in a new tab), I started looking at Lex as a legitimate attack surface rather than an abstraction layer that removes classic web vulnerabilities.

-How Lex V2 Processes Input
+How Lex V2 processes input

 Lex V2 classifies user messages into intents (the action the user wants to perform) and extracts slots (the specific data values needed to fulfill that intent).
 After slots are resolved, Lex invokes an AWS Lambda function and passes the session state, including all slot values, in a structured JSON event.